Senior Orchestra

 'A Spring Celebration' features the individual performances of our symphony and jazz orchestras.
 The repertoire list gives you the running order and indicates which orchestra is performing (NYO Nottingham Youth Orchestra, NYIO Intermediate Orchestra, NYTO Training Orchestra, NYJO Jazz Orchestra, Percussion).

-7. PERCUSSION SET
+5. PERCUSSION SET - DRUMLINE

-8. NYO - Symphony No. 5 - Movements I & II
+6. NYO - Symphony No. 5 (Shostakovich) - Movements I & II

 Composed by Dmitri Shostakovich, this symphony was written during a difficult period in the composer’s life.
 The first movement is dramatic and intense, with powerful brass and driving rhythms, while the second movement is lighter and more sarcastic, using dance-like themes and sharp contrasts.
 Together, they show Shostakovich’s ability to combine emotion, humour, and strength in a single work.

-9. INTERVAL - NYJO in the Bar
+7. INTERVAL - NYJO in the Bar

 This relaxed interval feature presents music in a lighter, more informal style, often inspired by jazz and popular genres.
-It allows musicians to explore different sounds, rhythms, and performance styles while creating a friendly and welcoming atmosphere for the audience.
+It allows NYJO's musicians to explore different sounds, rhythms, and performance styles while creating a friendly and welcoming atmosphere for the audience.

-14. NYO - Symphony No. 5 - Movements III & IV
+15. NYO - Symphony No. 5 (Shostakovich) - Movements III & IV

 The final two movements bring Shostakovich’s Fifth Symphony to a powerful conclusion.
 The third movement is slow and emotional, featuring expressive string writing and reflective melodies.
 The fourth movement builds from quiet tension to a dramatic, triumphant ending with blazing brass and full orchestral sound.
 Together, they create a thrilling and unforgettable finale.